 Apply to NYOS

 NYOS uses a lottery based enrollment system.
 Every student has an equal opportunity to enroll at NYOS by filling out an application.
 In the spring of every year, NYOS compiles their waiting list for the next school year.
-The application deadline for the 2022-2023 lottery is Thursday, February 10, 2022.
+Applications for the 2023-2024 school year will open September 27, 2022, and run through February 3, 2023.
 Go to the link below to apply.
 Applications are randomly selected for each opening at each grade level and are numbered in the order they are drawn.
-Our lottery results for the 2021-2022 school year will be shared with families on Thursday, March 3, 2022.
+The lottery for 2023-2024 is set for Tuesday, March 7, 2023.

 Our student application requires an Austin area home address located in one of the following school districts in order for the application to be eligible for our annual lottery: Austin ISD, Bastrop ISD, Coupland ISD, Del Valle ISD, Eanes ISD, Elgin ISD, Hays CISD, Hutto ISD, Georgetown ISD, Jarrell ISD, Lago Vista ISD, Lake Travis ISD, Leander ISD, Manor ISD, Pflugerville ISD, Round Rock ISD, Smithville ISD, and Taylor ISD.

 Each year your student's spot on the waitlist will change.
 For example, the first year, your student might be twenty-three on the waitlist.
 The next year, your student might be offered a spot, might be number four, or might be number fifty.
-We ask that prospective parents renew their application every two years with updated information; we only hold applications on file for two years then discard them.
+We ask that you apply for each year you would like to be considered for enrollment.

 We base our enrollment according to priority for the children of NYOS staff members or the siblings of current NYOS students.
-For example, if a student has a brother or sister at either one of the NYOS campuses or if a student is the child of a staff member and would like to be admitted to NYOS they will receive priority over a new student.
+For example, if a student has a brother or sister at NYOS or if a student is the child of a staff member and would like to be admitted to NYOS, they will receive priority over a new student.
 If no siblings/staff children are currently on the waiting list then the administration will notify the next student in line of the opening.

 Eligibility for Prekindergarten